 Housing First Minnesota, in a letter to DLI, stated that the new energy code is not needed, and that both builders and code officials do not want a new energy code, having just become comfortable with the existing code.
 Instead, the organization pledged to work closely with its members, the DLI and building officials to further develop and promote the current performance pathway in the existing code.

 Sprinklers Battle Reignited

 At a meeting of the Residential Building Code TAG on March 23, the Minnesota Fire Association Coalition (MnFAC) proposed reinstating the sprinkler mandate.
 Housing First Minnesota’s regulatory affairs manager, Nick Erickson, argued against the proposal, saying that with the inclusion of interconnected smoke detectors and various other code provisions, today’s new homes are the safest in the state’s history.

-The Residential Building Code TAG voted against the sprinkler proposal.
+The Residential Building Code TAG declined to support the sprinkler proposal.

 The TAGs completed their work in mid-March.
 Recommendations for each code topic will be presented to the Minnesota Construction Code Advisory Council later this year.
 DLI Commissioner Ken Peterson will consult the recommendations of the TAGs and Council before presenting Minnesota’s draft building codes.
 DLI expects the new building codes to take effect in March 2020.